 Journey maps were first created for the service design field to help improve service organizations and have quickly become a tool used by designers and marketers for several reasons.
-Journey maps can be used to track the experience of online products and businesses, physical products, businesses, spaces, and have now evolved to encompass Omni-channel products and businesses.
+Journey maps can be used to track the experience of online products and businesses, physical products, businesses, and spaces, and have now evolved to encompass Omni-channel products and businesses.

 Steps to Create a Journey Map

 While a journey map may vary in terms of objectives or which discipline it was created for, the steps below give a comprehensive overview of the important aspects of a journey map that the business as a whole can benefit from.